A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 You’d be surprised how many potential customers abandon their shopping carts before they reach the checkout.
 In fact, your web analytics tool will show you exactly how many do.

-88. Don’t ask for too much information, which can be tiresome and off-putting for customers.
-Do you really need their fax number before they place an order?
+- Don’t ask for too much information, which can be tiresome and off-putting for customers.
+Do you really need their phone number before they place an order?
 Even if it loses you a small fraction of orders (which it will)?

-89. The moment that you request information is the right moment to provide timely reassurance as to why you need that info.
+- The moment you request information is the moment to provide reassurance as to why you need that info.
 For example

 - Under the email field, say something like, “We hate spam as much as you do.”